-- Enterprise Data Warehouse (EDW) The foundation of Magnolia's Centelligence proprietary data integration and reporting strategy is the EDW, powered by high performance Teradata technology.
+Enterprise Data Warehouse (EDW) - The foundation of Magnolia Health's Centelligence proprietary data integration and reporting strategy is the EDW, powered by high performance Teradata technology.
 The EDW systematically receives, integrates, and transmits internal and external administrative and clinical data, including medical, behavioral, and pharmacy claims data, as well as lab test results and health screening/assessment information.
-EDW supplies the data needed for all of Centelligence's analytic and reporting applications, while orchestrating data interfaces among core applications.
-Housing all information in the EDW allows Magnolia to generate standard and ad hoc quality reports from a single data repository. - AMISYS Advance AMISYS provides claims processing with extensive capabilities for administration of multiple provider payment strategies.
-AMISYS Advance receives appropriate health plan member and provider data systematically from Member Relations Manager and Provider Relations Manager systems; receives service authorization information in near real time from TruCare, the clinical documentation and authorization system; and is integrated with encounter production and submission software. - TruCare TruCare is the member-centric health management platform for collaborative care coordination and care, behavioral health, condition, and utilization management.
-Integrated with Centelligence for access to supporting clinical data, TruCare allows Population Health and Clinical Operations and Quality Department staff to capture utilization, care, and population health management data; to proactively identify, stratify, and monitor high-risk enrollees; to consistently determine appropriate levels of care through integration with InterQual criteria and clinical policies; and to capture the impact of programs and interventions.
-TruCare also houses an integrated appeals management module that supports the appeals process from initial review through resolution and reports on all events along the process, as well as a quality-of-care module to track and report potential quality of care incidents and adverse events. - Certified HEDIS Engine The HEDIS Engine is a software system used to monitor, profile, and report on the treatment of specific episodes, care quality, and care delivery patterns.
-The HEDIS Engine is certified by NCQA and produces NCQA-certified HEDIS measures; its primary use is for the purpose of building and tabulating HEDIS and other state required performance measures.
+EDW supplies the data needed for all Centelligence's analytic and reporting applications while orchestrating data interfaces among core applications.
+Housing all information in the EDW allows Magnolia Health to generate standard and ad hoc quality reports from a single data repository.

+AMISYS Advance - AMISYS provides claims processing with extensive capabilities for administration of multiple provider payment strategies.
+AMISYS Advance receives appropriate health plan member and provider data systematically from Member Relations Manager and Provider Relations Manager systems; receives service authorization information in near real time from TruCare, the clinical documentation and authorization system; and is integrated with encounter production and submission software.

+TruCare - TruCare is a member-centric health management platform for collaborative care management, care coordination, and behavioral health, condition, and utilization management.
+Integrated with Centelligence for access to supporting clinical data, TruCare allows Population Health and Clinical Operations (PHCO) and Quality department staff to capture utilization, care, and population health management data, to proactively identify, stratify, and monitor high-risk enrollees, to consistently determine appropriate levels of care through integration with InterQual® medical necessity criteria and clinical policies, and capture the impact of programs and interventions.
+TruCare also houses an integrated appeals management module, supporting the appeals process from initial review through to resolution, and reporting on all events along the process, and a quality-of-care module to track and report potential quality of care incidents and adverse events.

+Certified HEDIS Engine - The HEDIS Engine is a software system used to monitor, profile, and report on the treatment of specific episodes, care quality, and care delivery patterns.
+The HEDIS Engine is certified by NCQA and produces NCQA-certified HEDIS measures; its primary use is for the purpose of building and tabulating HEDIS, and other state required, performance measures.
 The Engine enables the health plan to integrate claims and member, provider, and supplemental data into a single repository by applying a series of clinical rules and algorithms that automatically convert raw data into statistically meaningful information.
 Additionally, the system provides an integrated clinical and financial view of care delivery, which enables the health plan to identify cost drivers, help guide best practices, and manage variances in its efforts to improve performance.
-Data is updated at least monthly (by using an interface that extracts claims, member, provider, and financial information) and then summarized with access for staff to view standard data summaries and drill down into the data or request ad hoc queries.
+Data is updated at least monthly by using an interface that extracts claims, member, provider, and financial information and then summarizes, with access for staff to view standard data summaries and drill down into the data or request ad hoc queries.